 - Add chicken to the pan including any juices on the plate or sheet pan.
 Add butter and let melt.
 Stir.The flour from the chicken and the butter together will help thicken the sauce a little.
 This is more of a brothy sauce but it will thicken slightly.
 Let cook for 3-4 minutes on medium heat.
 Then turn heat off and let it sit for a couple of minutes.

 - While the chicken sits a couple of minutes: stack, roll and slice your basil.
+I stack the leaves on top of each other, then roll them up like a cigar, then slice thinly.

 - All components should be ready.
 You need a big mixing bowl for this.
 Drain your pasta and add it to the bowl.
 Add broccoli and chicken and sauce to the bowl.
 Give it good mix to coat everything in the sauce.
 Add basil and mix again.
 Add parmesan shaker cheese and mix again.
 If you want more shaker cheese than the recipe calls for – go for it.